Report relies on cultural policy indicators developed for Council of Europe.

 The report brings together data from the Indicator Framework on Culture and Democracy (IFCD), a tool for assessing and optimising cultural policies and other comparative data.
 The indicator framework and the report, published in May 2017, are part of a process initiated by the ministers at the 2013 Council of Europe Conference of Ministers of Culture on “Governance of Culture – Promoting Access to Culture”.

-The authors of the report are Regina A. List, Olga Kononykhina and Jessica Leong Cohen, all of the Hertie School of Governance.
+The authors of the report are Regina A. List, Olga Kononykhina and Jessica Leong Cohen, all of the Hertie School.
 Matthias Haber, Malte Berneaud-Kötz, Sonja Kaufmann and Luis Mejia, all of the Hertie School, also contributed.